excllent123/deep_learning_research/cuda_install_tips.md

 ### Step 4 : Installation Cudnn

+Download Cudnn with right version with your cuda and os-arch
 - Download : cudnn-8.0-linux-x64-v5.0-ga.tgz (depend on your version) and unzip it.
 - After unzip it, you will find a cuda folder with 2 subfolder lib64 and include